 We tend to think of today’s America as the most sexually promiscuous and degenerate group in history.
 And we’re probably wrong.
-Sexual immorality was enticing and enslaving long before pornography was online or homosexuals were “married.”
+Sexual immorality was enticing and enslaving long before pornography was online or so-called same-sex marriage became legal.

 “To grumble against God is to despise him.
 That’s a sobering message for us today.”

 In Numbers 25, the men of Israel began sleeping around with forbidden foreign women (Numbers 25:1), to the point that one man boldly brings his sexual immorality before the whole congregation (Numbers 25:6).
 He knew God had forbidden this relationship, and yet, not only did he indulge in it, but then flaunted his immorality before the people.
 He experimented sexually, against God’s clear commands, and then bragged about it.